ajongaro/ajongaro/README.md

 Connect with me on [LinkedIn](https://www.linkedin.com/in/ajongaro)!

 - I make films, write, and build on the [web](https://www.breakthetwitch.com)
-- Now building with Ruby, Rails, PostgreSQL, HTML, CSS, & Exploring JS
+- Now building with Ruby, Rails, PostgreSQL, HTML, CSS, & Exploring Astro/JS/TS
 - I read about philosophy, habits, coding, and everything from 3D printing to cacti cultivation
 - Tell me your favorite vim motions, about your project ideas, and passions